 (Revised march 2020: disable auto-reset by adding 220nF, see wiring diagram)

-This almost ready to use kit will give you semi professional performance for a modest price.
+Developed in 2017, this almost ready to use RDF41kit will give you semi professional performance for a modest price.

 You just have to build a housing around it plus the antenna array of your choice.